underthehai/tp/docs/UserGuide.md

 ### 1. Showing Activity Tab (L)

 Switches the current Ui view to show Activity tab under the travel plan object panel.
-This command has no effect in a wishlist as a wishlist only contains activities.
+This command is available within both wishlist and travelPlan directory.

 Format/ Example: `show -activity`

 ### 2. Showing Accommodation Tab (L)

 Switches the current Ui view to show Accommodation tab under the travel plan object panel.
-This command has no effect in a wishlist as a wishlist does not contain Accommodation.
+This command is only available within a travelPlan directory.

 Format/ Example: `show -accommodation`